 The key to achieving operational effectiveness and efficiency is the proper allocation and utilization of funds.
 It helps to increase the firm’s value and reduce the cost of capital.
 The essential factor is to utilize funds in areas that could lead to more sustainability and profitability.

 Financial Management is strategically planning, organizing, controlling, and directing the sources of finance for a company.
 The objectives include

-The main focus is always on proper utilization of funds.
+The main focus is always on the proper utilization of funds.
 Accumulating the desired amount of funds and using them helps to maximize wealth and increase savings.
-Utilization of funds helps with the long-term growth of the company.
+The utilization of funds helps with the long-term growth of the company.

 If a firm is under-utilizing its funds and the resources are sitting idle.
 It prevents the firm from earning to its maximum capacity.
 Over-utilization of funds causes mismanagement.
 This results in the firm raising more funds, increasing taxes, paying more dividends, and losing control over its decisions.
 The organization might reach a point where they are unable to raise funds anymore.

 In this era where businesses are growing globally, the role of a financial manager has become more technical and complex.
 Every decision affects the direction of the company.
 The role involves the effective allocation and utilization of funds.
 The manager needs to plan an investment pattern.
 The investment in fixed assets requires proper capital budgeting, opportunity cost, and profit & loss analysis.

 The investment of funds for fixed assets is always in the future where the value of investment depreciates over time.
 As a result, the return on investment increases, which makes the company produce at an optimal level.